Bluegrass Jam Camp

 About Bluegrass Jam Camp

-The inaugural Sisters Folk Festival Bluegrass Jam Camp will take place June 23-26, 2022 outside at the Sisters Art Works building.
-The 4-day program will focus on musicianship and collaboration through ensemble practice and performances for the traditional bluegrass instruments of guitar, mandolin, fiddle, banjo, and bass.
-Topics will also include music theory, singing, and harmony.
-Led by members of the professional Colorado-based bluegrass band FY5, plus guest instructor Eli West, the camp will explore the role of instrumentation in a bluegrass format and provide opportunities to form bluegrass ensembles.
-The ensembles will learn collaboration and performance skills, culminating in a final concert by the camp participants that will be open to the public.
+The inaugural Sisters Folk Festival Bluegrass Jam Camp was June 23-26, 2022 outside at the Sisters Art Works building.
+The 4-day program focused on musicianship and collaboration through ensemble practice and performances for the traditional bluegrass instruments of guitar, mandolin, fiddle, banjo, and bass.
+Topics included music theory, singing, and harmony.
+Led by members of the professional Colorado-based bluegrass band FY5, plus guest instructor Eli West, the camp explored the role of instrumentation in a bluegrass format and provided opportunities to form bluegrass ensembles.
+The ensembles learned collaboration and performance skills, culminating in a final concert by the camp participants for the public at The Barn.

 2022 Jam Camp Instructors